AyeshButt/Revision1/README.md

 # Revision1
-This is the Revision 1 Repository
+This is the Revision 1 Repository.
+We are to going revise the previous concepts.